 Helping cities protect and integrate forests to combat climate change, preserve watersheds and biodiversity, and improve human well-being

-Cities4Forests is a voluntary coalition managed by World Resources Institute (Forests, Water and WRI Ross Center), Pilot Projects and REVOLVE, involving mayors’ offices—and supported by other subnational agencies such as public water utilities and offices of sustainability—from around the world.
+Cities4Forests is a coalition of 69 cities from around the world that are using their political, economic, and cultural power to protect and restore forests, both within cities and beyond.
+The coalition is managed by World Resources Institute and Pilot Projects.
 Cities4Forests encourages peer-to-peer inspiration and learning, and members receive technical support from institutions with expertise in forests, climate change, water, communications, finance, and policy.

 Trees and forests are immensely valuable to cities and their citizens.
 They provide multiple health benefits, sustain water resources, help to combat climate change, and protect global biodiversity.